12yuens2/dotfiles/README.md

 ## Usage reminder
 1. Clone repo
-2. Create `.emacs.d` in home directory if it doesn't exist
-3. Run `init.sh`
+2. Run `init.sh`

-Python is require to install Cask.
+Python is required to install Cask.

 Tmux config also included in `.tmux.conf`.